rhboot/shim/SBAT.md

 binary for that product, effectively disabling that product on UEFI Secure Boot enabled systems.

-A subset of this case are beta-release that may contain eventually abandoned, experimental, kernel code.
-Such releases should have their product-specific generation numbers incremented past the latest one shown in any, released or unreleased, production key signed binary.
+A subset of this case would be a beta-release that may contain eventually abandoned, experimental, kernel code.
+Such releases should have their product-specific generation numbers incremented past the latest one shown in any, released or unreleased, binary signed with a production key.

 Until a release is retired in this manner, vendors are responsible for keeping up with fixes for CVEs and ensuring that any known signed